 - Getting daily exercise that can help you have deeper sleep.

-- Setting up your bed with a comfortable mattress, pillows, and bedding.
+- Setting up your bed with the best mattress, best pillows, and best bedding to promote comfort.

 - Customizing your bedroom to have a minimal light and noise, a cool temperature, and a pleasant smell.